kylpo/react-playbook/patterns/wip-Immutable-Components.md

 *See [this](https://github.com/kylpo/react-playbook/blob/master/deep-dives/shouldComponentUpdate.md) writeup if you'd like more information on `shouldComponentUpdate`*

 ## When Are Immutable Components Useful?
+As mentioned in [All About shouldComponentUpdate()](https://github.com/kylpo/react-playbook/blob/master/deep-dives/shouldComponentUpdate.md), the most performant thing we could do in our React apps today would be to make all of our component's `scu => false`, but this isn't practical for dynamic apps.
+Even in dynamic apps, however, there are likely many components which will never change after they are rendered.

+React's primary mechanism for tuning performance is with a component's `shouldComponentUpdate()` lifecycle.
+Unfortunately, the component itself needs to specify that it should not update, but often this is better known at its parent level, where the component is actually used.
+So, I propose we have a standard and convention for tuning performance at the parent level.

+The standard is to always export a version of your component that sets `scu => false`.
+The convention is to call that Immutable Component like IMMUTABLE.

 ## Can You Spot Them?
 Can you tell me which of these components do not re-render?